Skip to main content

 3. Open CSV Import Progress and click View CSV Imports to monitor status.

 For large files, processing time scales with row count.
-Smaller files can finish in seconds, while very large files may take much longer.
+Typical timing guidance:

 What Happens After Import